-- In 1877, a war between the Bannock Indians and local settlers broke out in eastern Montana after a man named Paris II accused a group of Bannock women of stealing his horses.
+- In 1877, a war between the Bannock Indians and local settlers broke out in southeastern Montana after a man named Paris II accused a group of Bannock women of stealing his horses.

 - This war continued until 1878 when Paris II and his brother Camille were both captured by area settlers.
-They were hanged after a brief trial in Miles City.
+They were hanged after a brief trial in Miles City, eastern Montana.